 On the other hand, Hokkaido still has a considerable amount of pristine environment that has not been greatly spoiled by human beings.
 Among these natural places, Shiretoko in eastern Hokkaido is worth a special mention.

 These ice floes contain, and also bring about, rich nutrients and micro-organisms, which attract fish like salmon and trout.
 And these fish, in return, become the feed for many birds and mammals, such as Hokkaido brown bears, white-tailed eagles, Blakiston’s fish owls, and killer whales.
-With this dynamic food chain, as well as the existence of a wide variety of living creatures, a large portion of the Shiretoko Peninsula and its surrounding sea zone was designated UNESCO’s natural World Heritage Site in 2005.
+With this dynamic food chain, as well as the existence of a wide variety of living creatures, a large portion of the Shiretoko Peninsula and its surrounding sea zone became UNESCO’s natural World Heritage Site in 2005.

 They say it was in the Kamakura Period (1192-1333) that the first wajin, Japanese from the main island of Honshu, came to settle in Ezochi and started trading with the Ainu.
-Under the Tokugawa shogunate in the Edo Period (1603-1867), the Matsumae-han (Matsumae Domain), based in the southwest part of Ezochi, was given exclusive trading rights with the Ainu.
+Under the Tokugawa shogunate in the Edo Period (1603-1867), the Matsumae-han (Matsumae Domain), based in the southwest part of Ezochi, monopolized exclusive trading rights with the Ainu.
 However, partly because of the partial trade conditions imposed on them, Ainu people became increasingly frustrated with the Matsumae clan and the mainland Japanese.

 Then, gradually the tide of the war started to turn against the Ainu.
 Shakushain and other Ainu generals were killed in October and their primary headquarters, Shibuchari Casi, finally fell in November.
 After the battles, the Matsumae-han started to keep Ainu tribes throughout Ezochi on a tighter leash.